-Enclosed please find a copy of your reissued MEPDES permit and Maine WDL, which was approved by the Department of Environmental Protection.
-Please read this permit renewal and its attached conditions carefully.
+Enclosed please find a copy of your final MEPDES permit and Maine WDL renewal which was approved by the Department of Environmental Protection.
+Please read this permit/license renewal and its attached conditions carefully.
 You must follow the conditions in the order to satisfy the requirements of law.
-Any discharge not receiving adequate treatment is in violation of State law and is subject to enforcement action.
+Any discharge not receiving adequate treatment is in violation of State Law and is subject to enforcement action.